About Sympa

 Important: Sympa is not a medical service.
 It does not provide medical advice or make treatment recommendations.
 It is a support tool designed for self-exploration and personal data insights only.
 Always consult a qualified healthcare provider for any medical decisions.

 Sympa is a new kind of reflective guide for people with mysterious chronic conditions—the ones who fall through the cracks of medicine.
 It’s not a simplistic tracker, a diagnostic tool, or another mindless chatbot.
-Instead, it helps you reflect on your lived experience, spot patterns in your health, explore what they mean, and surface insights that might matter—helping you consider what’s helping, what’s hurting, and what you might want to look at further.
+Instead, it helps you reflect on your lived experience, spot patterns in your health, explore what they could mean, and surface insights that might matter—helping you consider what’s helping, what’s hurting, and what you may want to look at further.

 Most tools are made for professionals—not for the people living it.
 Sympa is different.
 It’s for the explorers—the ones who’ve heard “your labs are normal” too many times but know something’s still wrong.
 It centers your experience, and learns from it—quietly, respectfully, and with purpose.